sphinx-gallery/sphinx-gallery/doc/configuration.rst

 * root gallery header followed by gallery thumbnails,
 * a toctree linking to each gallery item in the root gallery,
 * sub-section header followed by sub-section thumbnails, for all subsections,
-* a final toctree linking to each sub-section's index file.
+* a second toctree, at the end of the file, linking to each sub-section's index file.

 With this behaviour the generated file structure and toctrees mimic that of the root gallery folder.
 This is useful for generating sidebars with